 Summary: Here we are, it’s Sunday morning, and I’ve accepted your invitation to your church.
 OK, what now?
+All I know is "church is boring."
 What’s a church service all about?
+What's happening next?
 Am I going to regret this or be glad I came?

 That’s one important thing the church does.
 We assemble “together.”
 We gather.
 The very first Christian church, in Jerusalem, gathered daily!
 (Acts 2:46) That’s not likely in our fast-paced 21st century.
 But central to being part of Jesus’ church is getting together with fellow believers.